Demographics of Chile: Languages

 The Spanish spoken in Chile is distinctively accented and quite unlike that of neighbouring South American countries because final syllables and "s" sounds are dropped, and some consonants have a soft pronunciation.
 Accent varies only very slightly from north to south; more noticeable are the small differences in accent based on social class or whether one lives in the city or the country.
 That the Chilean population was largely formed in a small section at the center of the country and then migrated in modest numbers to the north and south helps explain this relative lack of differentiation, which was maintained by the national reach of radio, and now television, which also helps to diffuse and homogenize colloquial expressions.

 There are several indigenous languages spoken in Chile: Mapudungun, Quechua, Aymara and Rapa Nui.
 After the Spanish invasion, Spanish took over as the lingua franca and the indigenous languages have become minority languages, with some now extinct or close to extinction.

 German is spoken to a great extent in southern Chile, either in small countryside pockets or as a second language among the communities of larger cities.

 Through initiatives such as the English Opens Doors program, the government made English mandatory for students in fifth-grade and above in public schools.
 Most private schools in Chile start teaching English from kindergarten.
 Common English words have been absorbed and appropriated into everyday Spanish speech.
 Since 2010, all students from 3rd grade in secondary school have been tested on listening and reading comprehension in English.
-The evaluation is compulsory and the instrument is TOIEC Bridge, developed by Educational Testing Service.
+The evaluation is compulsory and the instrument is Educational Testing Service's TOEIC Bridge.

 Religion

-Christianity is the largest religion in Chile, with Roman Catholicism being the largest denomination.
-In the most recent census (2002), 70 percent of the population over age 14 identified as Roman Catholic and 15.1 percent as evangelical.
-In the census, the term "evangelical" referred to all non-Catholic Christian churches with the exception of the Eastern Orthodox Church and Oriental Orthodox Church (Arab, Greek, Persian, Serbian, Ukrainian, and Armenian), The Church of Jesus Christ of Latter-day Saints (LDS Church), Seventh-day Adventists, and Jehovah's Witnesses.
-Approximately 90 percent of evangelicals are Pentecostal.
-Wesleyan, Lutheran, Reformed Evangelical, Presbyterian, Anglican, Episcopalian, Baptist and Methodist churches are also present.
-Non-religious people, atheists account for around 8% of the population.